 It’s no secret the crypto market has created fortunes for many people.
 For example, a substitute teacher became a millionaire from investing in crypto.1 But despite these rags-to-riches stories that we often hear, there are also many people who have lost money on crypto.
 Some have even lost their entire life savings!

-To help with that endeavor, I’ve compiled this list of the top five beginner mistakes to avoid in crypto.
+I’ve compiled a list of the top five novice pitfalls to avoid in crypto.
 As a crypto expert, I’ve seen newbie investors fall into these common patterns, or traps, time and time again.
 So let’s get right into it.

 1. Buying at the Top